 What Are Snapchat, Instagram, and Facebook ‘Stories’?

 The inimitable Ian Bogost with some thinking on how stories are overtaking social media and how they are perhaps the first true smartphone media format.
-There’s more on the post but the following quote is really my favorite part.
-(K)
+There’s more on the post but this is really my favorite part. — K

 In other words, Ulysses is not an atlas of Dublin, it is a Dublin; Berlin Alexanderplatz, likewise, is a Berlin.
 These are not novels; they are cities unto themselves, writ in text of stone and concrete. […]